menna-walid24/IEEE-ZSB-Backend-PHP/IEEE-ZSB-Backend-PHP/docs/Task-4.md

 First create array of errors
 `protected $errors=[];`
-Then, Constructor that validate and password if new login happend if there is error ,it will return that an  error ocurred
+Then, Constructor that validate and password if new login happend if there is error ,it will return that an  error has been ocurred
 ```
 public  function __construct(public array $attributes){